 - Integrates easily with existing technology without significant cost

 - Eliminates hardware storage and physical maintenance costs

 - Enables robust disaster recovery capabilities.

 Karthik Krishnan, Senior Vice President, Clinical Reference & Workflow, Elsevier Clinical Solutions, said that offering the GSDD database in the Elsevier cloud provides significant benefits to the client, including the flexibility to connect (API) with existing business systems.

 “With less time needed to focus on technology and more time available to run their business, clients will be able to take advantage of the daily updates,” Krishnan said.
 “And the new API can significantly improve business ROI.”

 The new cloud-hosted web API joins Elsevier’s existing GSDD delivery options in technological superiority among drug databases.
 Features unique to GSDD include:

-- TRUE Daily Updates™ – Every day, including weekends and holidays, Elsevier updates its drug information – such as clinical and patient safety data, drug pricing and images – for all content.
+- TRUE Daily Updates™ – Every day, including weekends and holidays, Elsevier updates its drug information – such as clinical and patient safety data, student rehab programs, drug pricing and images – for all content.
 When a new drug launches or an important change is announced, customers can access all pertinent information that same day to avoid dispensing delays and potential risks to patient safety.
 Only Elsevier offers TRUE Daily Updates™.

 - Patient Safeguards – Drug information changes every day.
 Sometimes, these changes have major implications for patient safety since clinical information that lags behind for weeks could lead to uninformed decisions and serious errors at the point of care.
 To address this issue, Elsevier publishes clinical updates daily (including on weekends), averaging more than 80 updates/day throughout the year.